PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 You describe a _desired state_ in a Deployment, and the Deployment {{< glossary_tooltip term_id="controller" >}} changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

 {{< note >}}
 Do not manage ReplicaSets owned by a Deployment.
-Consider opening an issue in the main Kubernetes repository if your use case is not covered below.
+Consider opening an issue in the main PlaidCloud repository if your use case is not covered below.
 {{< /note >}}

 <!-- body -->